ax-va/Learning-Rust-Klabnik-Nichols-2023/07--packages--crates--modules/07-1--packages--crates--modules--paths/README.md

 $ ls project/src
 main.rs
 ```
+Every package has a `Cargo.toml` file that describes how to build the crates it contains.

 ## Crates

+A crate is the top-level compilation unit.
+When you compile a Rust program, you're compiling a crate.
+It contains modules and submodules.

 `src/main.rs` is the *crate root* of a *binary crate* with the same name as the package.
 Similarly, `src/lib.rs` is the *crate root* of the *library crate*.
-The contents of either of these two files form a module named *crate*.
+The crate root file is the root module.
+Thus, the crate *starts at* the root module, and everything is built from there.
-Cargo passes the crate root files to *rustc* to build the library or binary.
+Cargo passes the crate root files to *rustc* to build the library or binary (executable).

 A package can have multiple binary crates (with or without the main binary crate)
 by placing files in the `src/bin` directory: each file will be a separate binary crate.